Happy New Year.

-Ceres is enormous when compared to most of the other members of the main asteroid belt that we will be encountering over the following twelve months, measuring nearly 1000 km in diameter at the equator (about 60 km less if you measure through the poles).
-It is far and away the largest asteroid in the main belt, and accounts for about a third of the total mass.
+Ceres is enormous when compared to most of the other members of the main asteroid belt, measuring nearly 1000 km in diameter at the equator (about 60 km less if you measure through the poles), and accounts for about a third of the total mass of the belt.
 Despite this, Ceres is still too faint to be seen with the unaided eye.

 Ceres is thought to be composed of a rocky core and icy mantle.
 Studies of the surface composition have tended toward the view of water ice, carbonates and iron-rich clays.
 It may also have a thin atmosphere.